kabarton62/NetworkingLabs/eth_switch/lab1_practice/Lab_Instructions.md

 1. Modify deploy.sh to add a link a new host.
 2. Start the modified lab.
-3. Demonstrate that the new host can communicate with H1 and H2.
+3. Demonstrate that the new host can communicate with h1 and h2. **Capture a screeshot showing successful pings from the new host to h1 and h2.**
 4. Examine network traffic on clab-br1 and clab-br2 when attempting to ping H1 and H4 from the new host.
 Note your observations and offer an explanation of the observed behavior.
 5. Destroy the containerlab network.